Charles River Plaza, Building 165

 Because each patient has a unique set of symptoms, we develop individualized treatment plans.
 Patients may respond to oral medications, botulinum toxin injections, braces, physical therapy or a combination of these treatments.
 We preach patience because finding the most effective treatment regimen for the patient can sometimes take months.

 If oral and/or injected medications don't achieve the desired results, the patient may benefit from deep brain stimulation (DBS).
 This surgical procedure, which involves implanting an electrode (i.e. stimulator) in the brain to interrupt neural activity, can alleviate symptoms in carefully selected patients with severe dystonia.

 Mass General was one of the first hospitals to perform DBS and has used the procedure extensively to treat movement disorders such as dystonia and Parkinson's disease.

 Committed to Treatment & Research

 The Dystonia Clinic is one of four entities comprising the Mass General Movement Disorders Unit.
 Although our clinic's primary mission is to treat patients, we also lead robust research efforts into dystonia and other movement disorders.

 In 1997 Mass General researchers identified and cloned the gene responsible for early-onset dystonia, a discovery that has led to a better understanding of the disease and possible preventative treatments.
 Today, Dr. Sharma is aiming to find other genes that cause dystonia and using functional MRIs to explore how the brain works in people with this condition.

 Our patients may be eligible to take part in clinical research and/or clinical trials exploring new and promising treatments for dystonia.
-Please review the Partners clinical trials and studies site for more information.
+Please review the Mass General Brigham clinical trials and studies site for more information.